Relational Skills for Advising Sessions

 - Be informed of web, campus and community resources.
 Pay attention to office contacts and the chain of command in various offices.

 - Keep listing of names, offices, numbers, and websites for quick reference.

 - Pay attention to student's expressed and implied needs (e.g. financial aid, or student employment).

 - Find the right referral and help student avoid unnecessary legwork (e.g. instructor, or registrar).

 - Make students comfortable, highlighting the referral's friendliness, accessibility or willingness to help.

 - Facilitate referrals by telephoning the parties to whom you are sending student while he/she is with you.
 Phoning should guarantee the appropriate office gives an appointment to the student.
 Student may be given the phone to make the appointment.
-On rare occasions, advisors working with students in crisis may take a student directly to the appropriate source for help such as the Counseling and Testing Center.
+On rare occasions, advisors working with students in crisis may take a student directly to the appropriate source for help such as the Counseling Center.